-In the spring prior to the start of practicum (typically in late February /early March), accepted full-time students and 2nd year part time students are provided with current practicum site information.
-During this time, an online information session is offered in which current practicum students are available to provide additional information about their sites.
-Students are then asked to complete a brief survey about their interests and goals for practicum and rank their top practicum sites by preference (the exact number of ranked sites may vary, but typically falls between 5 and 7).
-This information is reviewed by the Associate Director of Clinical Training and Community Engagement, who then preliminarily assigns students to practicum sites based on rankings, student experience and practicum site needs and characteristics.
+In late February or early March), the practicum placement process begins.
+Accepted full-time students (and 2nd year part time students, if applicable) are provided with current practicum site information in written form as well as through an interactive online information session.
+The online information session includes current practicum students and/or practicum site representatives who provide additional information about how students function at the sites.
+Students are then asked to complete a survey about their practicum interests and goals, and rank their preference of practicum sites.
+The exact number of ranked sites may vary but will typically range from 8 to 10.
+This information is collected and reviewed by the Associate Director of Clinical Training and Community Engagement, who then preliminarily assigns students to practicum sites based on rankings, student experience and practicum site needs and characteristics.
 The Associate Director of Clinical Training and Community Engagement consults with the Program Director as needed about placements.
-The tentative practicum placement is assigned and communicated to the student and the site.
+Around mid-March, students will receive an email from the ADCTCE notifying them of their preliminary practicum assignment This assignment is considered tentative until an interview is held and feedback provided by the site.
 Students are directed to contact the practicum site as soon as possible to set up an interview.
-Following the interview, the practicum site provides feedback to the Associate Director of Clinical Training and Community Engagement about whether it agrees with the placement.
-If the site agrees with the placement decision, the student will be notified and will coordinate with the site regarding attendance, orientation (if applicable) and start date.
-If the site disagrees with the student placement, then another practicum placement will be assigned to the student.
-If continued challenges to placing a student persist, the Program Director and Associate Director of Clinical Training and Community Engagement will consult with the student to develop an action plan.
+Some sites require students to submit an application and/or other materials (e.g., cover letter, resume) as part of the interview process and this information will be communicated to students at the time of notification.